Picovoice/cheetah/README.md

 You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.
 Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

+AccessKey also verifies that your usage is within the limits of your account.
+Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described [here](https://picovoice.ai/pricing/).
+If you wish to increase your limits, you can purchase a subscription plan.

 ## Demos

 ### Python Demos